catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

 .. image:: assets/create-container.png

-We'll give our container a name and in the storage policy tab below, we select the region that we want our replicas to be created in.
-As you can see, by default the multi-region option is selected, but for this example we'll choose policy for the Porirua region and then click submit.
+We will give our container a name and in the storage policy tab below, we will select the region that we want our replicas to be created in.
+As you can see, by default the multi-region option is selected, but for this example we are going to choose the policy for the Porirua region and then click submit.
 Something important to mention is even though the policy we have chosen uses the Porirua region for storing the replicas, you are still able to access this container from any of our regions.

 .. image:: assets/create-container-dropdown.png

-After you've created your container, it will function as normal.
+After you have created your container, it will function as normal.
 You should be able to see the policy that your container has when selecting it from the dashboard as seen below

 .. image:: assets/container-after-create.png